 Any class dropped after the respective drop date will be assigned a DR grade by default.
+Please check the academic calendar for deadlines on dropping.

 Waitlists:

 The course is full.
 What now?
 Add yourself to a waiting list.
 If a seat becomes available, the system will automatically enroll you into the wait-listed class.
 Certain courses are not eligible.
 Ask department for more information.
 See wait list instructions.